pyxel00/image-to-password/README.md

 # DISCLAIMER : NEVER lose the original file that contained the string/passwords.
-If you do it is almost IMPOSSIBLE(Didin't try every circumstance) to recreate!
+If you do it is almost IMPOSSIBLE(Didn't try every circumstance) to recreate!
 ### *found it the hard way*
 <br>